edreyer/modulith/docs/workflow-library-migration.md

 - once several workflows in the same bounded context share the same orchestration shape, it is worth extracting an internal OSS-backed base use case to keep the migrated code uniform instead of cloning one-off `useCase {}` chains
 - access-sensitive behavior from the old workflows has to be preserved explicitly during migration; for example `RegisterUser` needed `runAsSuperUser` to wrap the whole migrated use case, not just the persistence step, because duplicate-user detection also depends on elevated access
 - security-sensitive ownership rules should stay inside the bounded context that owns them; for example `MakePayment` still derives the paying user from `ExecutionContext` inside `payment`, then carries that user id through the OSS-backed flow instead of trusting a cross-module caller to supply it
+- booking could be migrated as a full bounded-context slice once `payment` was already on `PaymentApi`; most workflows are simple linear state transitions, but `PayAppointment` still proved the main architectural point of the refactor by orchestrating through `payment-api` with no runtime dispatcher lookup hidden inside booking

 ## Current Workflow Inventory